-- ❖ Project Sponsor (Business Partner) Initiates project requests through the RM, approves business deliverables, provides active sponsorship. - ❖ Project Manager (PM) is the ONE Project Manager for the project.
+- ❖ Project Sponsor (Business Partner) - Initiates project requests, approves business deliverables, provides active sponsorship. - ❖ Project Manager (PM) is the ONE Project Manager for the project.
 Leads, directs and coordinates project activities.
-Provides status to Project Sponsor. - Relationship Manager (RM) Primary point of contact for the business, develops Service Level Agreements (SLAs), and ensures authorizations, funding, and engagement personnel are in place.
-The PM coordinates with the RM when providing project status to Project Sponsor. - Business System Architect (BSA) Primary point of contact into technology architecture practices and is accountable for architectural deliverables.
-Provides project status to PM. - ❖ Technology Services Manager (TSM) Primary point of contact into Systems accountable for coordination and oversight.
+Provides status to Project Sponsor. - ❖ Relationship Manager (RM) Primary point of contact for the business, develops Service Level Agreements (SLAs), and ensures authorizations, funding, and engagement personnel are in place.
+The PM coordinates with the RM when providing project status to Project Sponsor. - ❖ Business System Architect (BSA) -Accountable for architectural deliverables.
+Provides status to PM. - ❖ Technology Services Manager (TSM) Primary point of contact into Systems accountable for coordination and oversight.
 Provides status to PM.